Dual Diagnosis Treatment Salem, IL

 Community Resource Center - 21.3 miles from Salem, IL

-Community Resource Center is a dual-diagnosis treatment center in Carlyle, IL that offers treatment for drug and alcohol addiction and mental health disorders that include PTSD as well as schizophrenia.
+Community Resource Center is a dual-diagnosis treatment center in Carlyle, Illinois that provides treatment for drug or alcohol use and mental health disorders that include dependent personality disorder as well as thought disorders.

 Address: 580 8th Street, Carlyle, IL 62231 in Clinton County